Kanakagiri Jain tirth: History

 It is one of the important Jain pilgrim centres of Karnataka known in ancient times as Hemanga Desha.
 It is believed that Jain saint Achrya Pujyapada established a monastery here in 5th century.
 The scriptures in Kanakagiri mentions that Mahavira visited this area and held a Samavasharan Divya Sabha (a meeting).
 Kanakgiri houses stone inscriptions dating to period of Western Ganga, Hoysala, Vijayanagara and Maharaja of Mysore.

 The Parshvanatha temple was built by the kings of the Western Ganga dynasty in the 5th or 6th century.
 Kings of later dynasties such as the Hoysala, Vijayanagara and Wadiyar also patronised this temple.
 It is believed that one king worshipped Bhagwan Parshwanatha here before proceeding to a war in which he was victorious and hence he named the deity, Vijaya Parshwanatha.

 According to inscription dated 909 CE, the temple was an important Jain center and mentions temple receiving grants under the leadership of Bhattaraka Kanakasena.
-A inscription dating back to 916 CE refers to construction of a Jain temple by Western Ganga King Nitimarga.
+An inscription dating back to 916 CE refers to construction of a Jain temple by Western Ganga King Nitimarga.
 During the reign of Hoysalas, more Jain images both rock cut and structural were added.